bamless/jstar/docs/docs/functions.md

 foo(...unpackable) // Unpacking call: expands to foo(1, 2, 3)
 </pre>

-When **J\*** encounters a `...expr` argument, it unpacks the list or tuple produced by `expr` and splices its elements into the argument list at that position.
+When **J\*** encounters a `...expr` argument, it iterates over the value produced by `expr` and splices its elements into the argument list at that position.
+Any *iterable* value is accepted, not just lists and tuples.
 There is no restriction on where a spread argument may appear — it can come first, last, or anywhere in between, and multiple spread arguments are allowed in the same call:
 <pre class='runnable-snippet'>
 fun foo(a, b, c, d, e)
     print(a, b, c, d, e)